Discover Itsaso's highlights, such as restaurants, shops, leisure activities and other interesting opportunities.

 Celebrating kizkitza day in 2017

-The first documentary evidences of the hermitage date back to 1622, but the hypothesis of the existence of an earlier one from time immemorial is shared.
-It is in 1934 when it is completely renewed and takes the form of a coastal chapel, almost identical to the one we see today, because a fire in 1959 destroyed it almost completely, but itsaosarras in auzolan reconstructed it following the same design in 1962.
+The first documented evidences of the hermitage date back to 1622, but many believe that an earlier one existed from time immemorial.
+In 1934 it was completely renewed in the form of a coastal chapel, almost identical to the one we see today.
+A fire in 1959 destroyed it almost completely, but Itsasoans in auzolan reconstructed it following the same design in 1962.

 Kizkitza hermitage destroyed by fire in 1959

-For Itsaso Kizkitza symbolizes the auzolan, collective social work.
-Based on this model, maintenance works of the building and the surroundings are carried out for the enjoyment of all.
+For Itsaso Kizkitza symbolizes the auzolan, the community work day.
+Based on this model, maintenance of the building and the surroundings are carried out for the enjoyment of all.

 Urteaga, 16th century heritage